OpenST/ost-wallet-sdk-ios/OstWalletSdk/UI/README-UI.md

 ###  Update Biometric Preference

-This method can be used to enable or disable the biometric.<br/><br/>
+This method can be used to enable or disable the biometric.

 **Parameters**<br/>
 &nbsp;_userId: OST Platform user id provided by application server_<br/>
 &nbsp;_enable: Preference to use biometric_<br/>